cloudera-cemea/CDE_vHoL/setup/README.md

 # Cloudera Data Engineering Hands-on Lab CEMEA Setup Guide

-This document provides a step-by-step guide to setting up a CDE environment and data lake for the CEMEA region.
-The setup includes creating a CDP environment, configuring CDE services, setting up Ranger permissions, uploading workshop data, and creating virtual clusters.
-The setup is designed to be executed on a Linux-based system with the necessary tools installed.
+This document provides a step-by-step guide to setting up Cloudera Services and Configurations for running the Hands-on Lab.
+The setup includes creating and configuring Cloudera services, setting up Ranger permissions and uploading workshop data.
+The setup is designed to be executed on a Linux-based system (e.g. macOS) with the necessary tools installed.
 The setup guide covers:

-- CDP Environment & Data Lake w/ RAZ enabled
+- Cloudera on Cloud Environment & Data Lake w/ RAZ enabled
-- CDE Service with Public Endpoints/CIDR
+- Cloudera Data Engineering Service with Public Endpoints/CIDR
 - Ranger Permissions for S3 Access
 - Workshop Data Upload
 - Virtual Clusters

 The following prequisites are required to execute the setup:

 - Terraform for deploying AWS prequisites and Cloudera infrastructure
 - AWS CLI with access to the AWS account (required for AWS prerequisites deployment via Terraform)
 - CDP CLI with access to the Cloudera tenant (required for Cloudera on Cloud deployment via Terraform)

 ## Setup Steps

-### 1. Create CDP Environment & Data Lake via the [Cloudera Terraform Quickstarts](https://github.com/cloudera-labs/cdp-tf-quickstarts.git):
+### 1. Create CDP Environment & Data Lake via the [Cloudera Terraform Quickstarts](https://github.com/cloudera-labs/cdp-tf-quickstarts.git)

+>[!Warning]
+>
+> You must use the `env_prefix` "cde-hol" in order for the remaining setup steps to work without additional configurations.

 - Edit the variables in the terraform.tfvars file, e.g.: